 Improve Efficiency With Advanced Reporting and Exporting Features

-Trello also integrates with other feature-rich tools like Bridge24, which offers advanced reporting and exporting tools for Trello.
-This tool can be a great resource when you want a simple way to export your CRM cards, including custom fields, comments, card history, and document information.
+Trello also integrates with other feature-rich tools like Bridge24 for Trello, which offers advanced reporting and exporting tools for Trello.
+This tool can be a great resource for a simple way to export your CRM cards, including custom fields, comments, card history, and document information.
 You can also create customizable reports and Interactive Charts for Trello that you and your CRM team can print and analyze to measure the effectiveness of your CRM process.

 Trello is not a full-featured CRM software like Salesforce, but using it as a CRM is possible once you’ve clearly defined your sales process.
 From there, managing your sales funnel is easier with the capabilities, drag-and-drop interface, and integrations that Trello offers.